CentroEPiaggio/adaptive_grasp_controller/README.md

 rostopic pub -r 10 /touching_finger_topic std_msgs/Int8 "data: 1"
 ```

-## Yet to be implemented (Force/Torque sensor on the wrist)
+## Yet to be implemented

+### Force/Torque sensor on the wrist

-The adaptive motion must stop obviously if a big force/torque is sensed on the force/torque sensor on the wrist of the *KUKA*.
+The Adaptive motion must stop obviously if a big force/torque is sensed on the force/torque sensor on the wrist of the *KUKA*.
 This can be done easily by adding an if condition in the function `void AdaptiveGraspController::stopArmWhenCollision` in the file `AdaptiveGraspController.cpp` where the function `cancelGoal()` is called.

-## To be changed in later versions
+### To be changed in later versions
 - Replace arrays whith std::vectors
 - Compute more precisely the values of the joints of a finger from the value of synergy